Kong/docs.konghq.com/app/mesh/1.6.x/features/opa.md

 - Specify the group of data plane proxies to apply the policy to with the `selectors` property.
 - Provide a policy with the `conf` property.
 Policies are defined in the [Rego language](https://www.openpolicyagent.org/docs/latest/policy-language/).
 {:.note}
-> **Note:** As of version 2.1.x, you cannot currently apply multiple OPA policies.
+> **Note:** You cannot currently apply multiple OPA policies.
 This limitation will be addressed in the future.
 - Optionally provide custom configuration for the policy agent.